Looking for fun & easy drum grooves for beginners?

 You don’t know the classic tune Blitzkrieg Bop?

-It’s such an awesome drum groove and piece of music history.
+It’s an awesome drum groove and piece of music history.

 Pretty raw and forward going.